drl222/revature-project2/README.md

 ## Features

-This project will analyze the following:
+This project look at the following independent variables:
-* Date of first sighting
+* Date of first sighting for each country
-* Peaks in cases (date and height of largest peak)
+* Peaks in cases for each country (date and height of largest peak)
 * Geography (latitude and longitude)

+And see if there is any correlation with the following dependent variable:
-* The dependent variable we’re trying to find a correlations with is the total deaths / total confirmed cases, for each country
+* Death ratio = the total deaths / total confirmed cases (i.e. how deadly the disease is)

 ## Contributors